 - Tap on Passcode Settings.

-Tap Set Guided Access Passcode and set a passcode.
+Tap Set Guided Access Passcode to set a passcode.

 How to use Guided Access